kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 ## Transaction Fee

 These are the fees charged by the blockchain for each transaction by a non-whitelisted account.
 On Kin 3, transactions on the Kin Blockchain are charged a minimal fee of 100 Quark (100 Quarks = 0.001 Kin) by default.
 The minimum required fee is dictated by the blockchain.
 Fees on the Kin blockchain are an anti-spam feature intended to prevent malicious actors from spamming the network.
 Registered Kin apps are given a whitelisted account, which they can use to exempt their or their users' transactions using the [Sign Transaction webhook](/how-it-works#sign-transaction).

-## Whitelisted Account

-A whitelisted account is an account that is added to a special list on the Kin blockchain that allows it to send feeless transactions on the Kin blockchain.
-A whitelisted account’s transactions get processed by the blockchain free of charge, and any other transactions signed by the account will also be exempt from fees as well.
-Transactions from app users can be whitelisted using the app’s whitelisted account by using the [Sign Transaction webhook](/how-it-works#sign-transaction).